 Gone are the days when freelancing just meant an alternative for those who could not find jobs.
 While once it was a euphemism for job-hunting, now it is a whole career path in itself.
 More and more individuals are now choosing self-employment since it offers them greater autonomy.
 Moreover, companies too are choosing to add independent freelancers to their roster.
-In fact, freelancers are expected to make up a majority of the US workforce by 2027.
+Freelancers are expected to make up a majority of the US workforce by 2027.

 You might wonder why companies love hiring freelancers so much.
 The reason is that they are more cost-effective and offer specialized skills.
 And that’s the key element here that you need to focus on – specialized skills.
 One of the disadvantages of an increasing population of freelancers is that there exists a huge number of them who offer the same skills.
-If a huge chunk is offering the same skill, it isn’t really a specialty anymore.
+If a huge chunk is offering the same skill, it isn’t a speciality anymore.

 And this is exactly why you need to set yourself apart.
 You have to ensure that you are unique and offer distinct skills that are in demand but not commonly found.